How to Ace Your Job Interview

 5. Body language

 Non-verbal cues are just as, if not more important than spoken words.
 Non-verbal cues such as hand gestures, body language, and eye contact contribute to the effectiveness of your speech.
 Maintain a good posture by sitting upright during your interview.
 Avoid crossing your arms or legs to appear more confident and open.
 Try your best to maintain eye contact with your interviewer.
-This helps to build genuine rapport and will help you appear more confident.
-One of the benefits of a video interview is that you can bring along notes that could aid you.
+This helps to build genuine rapport and will help you appear more confident during your job interview.
+One of the benefits of a video job interview is that you can bring along notes that could aid you.